Karim20221/Operating-Systems---Coursework/week5.md

-# Week 5 – Advanced Security and Monitoring Infrastructure
+### Week 5 – Advanced Security and Monitoring Infrastructure

 ## Overview

-This week focused on strengthening the system’s security posture and introducing monitoring mechanisms to support ongoing administration.
-The aim was to detect unauthorised activity, enforce security policies, and improve visibility of system status while maintaining SSH-only administration.
+In Week 5 the focus was on strengthening the security of the server and introducing monitoring features that help with ongoing system administration.
+The idea was to make the system more resilient against attacks while also improving visibility over what is happening on the server.

----
+All work continued to be carried out remotely over SSH, keeping the headless server approach consistent throughout the project.

+The main areas in this week were mandatory access control, intrusion prevention, verification of security controls, and the creation of a monitoring script.

-## Mandatory Access Control
+# Mandatory Access Control (AppArmor)

 AppArmor was enabled to provide mandatory access control at the operating system level.
-This restricts what applications are allowed to do, even if they are compromised.
+This adds another layer of security by restricting what applications are able to do, even if they are exploited or behave unexpectedly.

-Enforcement status and loaded profiles were verified to ensure AppArmor was active and protecting system processes.
+The enforcement status and loaded AppArmor profiles were checked to confirm that it was active and protecting system processes as intended.

----
+This helps reduce the potential impact of compromised software and limits the actions that applications are able to perform on the system.

-## Intrusion Detection – fail2ban
+# Intrusion Detection and Prevention (fail2ban)

-fail2ban was installed and configured to protect the SSH service from brute-force login attempts.
-The service monitors authentication logs and automatically blocks IP addresses that exhibit repeated failed login attempts.
+fail2ban was installed and configured in order to protect the SSH service from repeated failed login attempts and automated brute force attacks.

-This significantly reduces the risk of automated SSH attacks while requiring minimal system overhead.

----
+The service works by monitoring authentication logs and automatically blocking IP addresses that generate suspicious login behaviour.
+This improves security while still allowing legitimate access to the server.

+Service status and configuration were verified to ensure that fail2ban was running correctly and actively monitoring SSH activity.

-## Security Baseline Verification
+# Security Baseline Verification

-Security configuration was verified by checking:
+As part of this week, previously configured security settings were re-checked to make sure they were still active and functioning as expected.

+This included verifying:

 - SSH service status
 - Firewall configuration
 - fail2ban service state
-- Overall server status
+- General system status

-This ensures that previously implemented security controls remain active and correctly configured.

----
+This step helps confirm that earlier security work remains effective and has not been changed or reverted during later configuration tasks.

-## Monitoring Script
+# Monitoring Script

-A monitoring script (`monitor-server.sh`) was created and made executable.
-The script connects to the server via SSH and collects key system metrics including:
+A monitoring script called monitor-server.sh was created to provide a quick way to check important system information.

+The script gathers and displays key metrics such as:

 - Hostname and uptime
 - CPU load
 - Memory usage
 - Disk usage
-- Active users
+- Currently logged-in users

-This provides a quick overview of system health and supports proactive administration.

-The script was tested and permissions were set using `chmod`.

----
+The script was made executable using chmod and tested to ensure it ran correctly.
+This makes it easier to get an overview of system health during administration work.

 ## Evidence